 Sam proposed on Valentines Day 2014.
-I’d had a very long day at work, I came home to a lovely cooked meal which Sam has made for us both, I noticed he hasn’t even touched his meal.
-I had eaten mine and went to get some garlic bread from the freezer, I turn around and to my surprise, Sam was on one knee with a ring, and I was standing there with frozen garlic bread in one hand… a moment I’ll never forget!
+I’d had a very long day at work, I came home to a lovely cooked meal which Sam has made for us both, I noticed he hadn’t even touched his meal I had eaten mine and went to get some garlic bread from the freezer, I turn around and to my surprise, Sam was on one knee with a ring, and I was standing there with frozen garlic bread in one hand… a moment I’ll never forget!

 My wedding day began with getting ready at The Sir Thomas Hotel in Liverpool.
 I felt very chilled, even if most of my bridesmaids were having a break down because my flowers had not turned up and my dress was also still in the shop having last-minute alterations two hours before I was due to leave for the church!

 I knew it would all come together in the end and it did thanks to the amazing team from The Big Events Company, making 10 stunning bouquets last minute from the centrepieces from the venue.